BIA’s Whistleblower Reporting

 3.3.2.
 Disclosable matters (‘Reportable Conduct’) includes conduct where the Eligible Whistleblower has reasonable grounds to suspect that the information being disclosed:

-- concerns misconduct or an improper state of affairs or circumstances in relation to BIA; or
+- concerns misconduct or an improper state of affairs or circumstances (including but not limited to dishonest conduct, unlawful conduct, corruption or fraud) in relation to BIA or a related body corporate of BIA; or

-- indicates that BIA, or an officer or employee of BIA, has engaged in conduct that:
+- indicates that BIA, or an officer or employee of BIA, or a related body corporate of BIA, or an officer or employee of a related body corporate of BIA, has engaged in conduct that:

 - represents a danger to the public or the financial system; or